OctopusDeploy/docs/docs/administration/security/hardening-octopus.md

 ## Harden your containers

-If you run an [Octopus Deploy container](/docs/installation/octopus-in-container/index.md) these are a few of the steps you can take to secure it.
+If you run an [Octopus Deploy container](/docs/installation/octopus-in-container/index.md), in addition to your usual security measure for running apps out of containers, take the following steps to secure it:

 - Store your containers on a separate partition.
 - Assign resources carefully: